GSA/challenges-and-prizes/_historical-challenges/a-wearable-alcohol-biosensor.md

 winner-solution-title-9: ''
 memberIdeaSubmissionAllowed: false
 showTitle: true
-description: '<strong>NIAAA Selects Winnners of Its Wearable Alcohol Biosensor Challenge  </strong>    The National Institute on Alcohol Abuse and Alcoholism announced the winners of its Wearable Alcohol Biosensor Challenge on May 19, 2016.
-The competition sought the design of a discreet device capable of measuring blood alcohol levels in near real-time.
-The winning prototype and recipient of the $200,000 first prize was submitted by BACtrack, a company known nationally for designing and selling portable breath alcohol testers for consumer and professional use.
-Their entry, the <strong>BACtrack Skyn</strong>, is worn on the wrist and offers continuous and non-invasive monitoring of a user’s BAC.
+description: '<p><strong>NIAAA Selects Winnners of Its Wearable Alcohol Biosensor Challenge  </strong></p><p>The National Institute on Alcohol Abuse and Alcoholism announced the winners of its Wearable Alcohol Biosensor Challenge on May 19, 2016.The competition sought the design of a discreet device capable of measuring blood alcohol levels in near real-time.</p><p>The winning prototype and recipient of the $200,000 first prize was submitted by BACtrack, a company known nationally for designing and selling portable breath alcohol testers for consumer and professional use.
+Their entry, the BACtrack Skyn, is worn on the wrist and offers continuous and non-invasive monitoring of a user’s BAC.
 Alcohol is detected using a fuel cell technology similar to that in devices used by law enforcement for roadside alcohol testing.
-The device connects via Bluetooth to a smartphone to store data.
-“NIAAA issued this challenge to spark innovation in alcohol biosensor development.
-We were very pleased at the level of response and quality of prototypes that we received from the biotech community,” said NIAAA Director George Koob, PhD.
-For the full list of winners, see <a href="http://www.niaaa.nih.gov/news-events/news-releases/niaaa-selects-winners-its-wearable-alcohol-biosensor-challenge" target="_blank">NIAAA''s complete announcement</a>.
-The Wearable Alcohol Biosensor Challenge, issued through Challenge.gov in March 2015, called for non-invasive wearable technology that could improve upon existing alcohol biosensor technology used in the criminal justice system.
-An improved alcohol biosensor could be a valuable resource for the alcohol research community, decreasing reliance on participant self-report in scientific studies.
-Background:    Current technologies for real-time monitoring of alcohol consumption, used in criminal justice applications, have performed adequately, but have disadvantages for broader use.
-Current technology for continuous alcohol monitoring takes a reading every 30 minutes.
-NIAAA sought a solution that improves on this interval and most closely approximates real-time monitoring and data collection.
+The device connects via Bluetooth to a smartphone to store data.</p><p>“NIAAA issued this challenge to spark innovation in alcohol biosensor development.
+We were very pleased at the level of response and quality of prototypes that we received from the biotech community,” said NIAAA Director George Koob, PhD.</p><p>For the full list of winners, see <a href="http://www.niaaa.nih.gov/news-events/news-releases/niaaa-selects-winners-its-wearable-alcohol-biosensor-challenge" target="_blank">NIAAA''s complete announcement</a>.</p><p>The Wearable Alcohol Biosensor Challenge, issued through Challenge.gov in March 2015, called for non-invasive wearable technology that could improve upon existing alcohol biosensor technology used in the criminal justice system.
+An improved alcohol biosensor could be a valuable resource for the alcohol research community, decreasing reliance on participant self-report in scientific studies.</p><p>Background:    Current technologies for real-time monitoring of alcohol consumption, used in criminal justice applications, have performed adequately, but have disadvantages for broader use.
+Current technology for continuous alcohol monitoring takes a reading every 30 minutes.</p><p>NIAAA sought a solution that improves on this interval and most closely approximates real-time monitoring and data collection.
    The desired device would quantitate blood alcohol level, interpret and store the data, or transmit it to a smartphone or other device by wireless transmission.